EwolBash/spsox/README.md

 Any problems feel free to open an issue/ticket.

 I'm not sure how this will behave on windows using WSL.
-If it is not working I have a legacy version below that should it's named oldspsox.
-If spsox is working fine you can ignore oldspsox as it's not as useful.
+If it is not working I have a legacy version named oldspsox.
+If spsox is working fine you can ignore oldspsox as it's not as useful and only works within the current directory.